frcl/mokka/README.md

 ## Installation

-Like any other vim plugin.
+Like any other vim plugin, with your favorite plugin manager.
+Your then have to `:UpdateRemotePlugins`.
+Done.

 ## Usage